Caylytical01/Application-Development-with-Java/README.md

 # Project Title
-Introduction to Programming (ISYS 320)
+Application Development with Java (ISYS 320)

 ## Description
 This course is an introduction to designing algorithms and implementing them as a program